Osariusz/landMap/README.md

 - Server and Client Requirement: PapyrusMap is a mod that is required on both the server and client to ensure seamless synchronization of exploration data and map features across multiplayer environments.

+- Biome based map: PapyrusMap's minimap is generated based on the water biomes defined in it's config files.
+It then looks over a large area by only selecting the positions needed to draw a pixel map.

 - Map Caching: PapyrusMap includes a map caching feature, allowing for the efficient storage of map data for future use.
 This not only optimizes performance but also enables players to revisit previous exploration data conveniently.

 - Client-Side Rendering with Server Data: PapyrusMap's minimap is rendered on the client side, while all the map data is sent by the server.
 This approach optimizes performance by distributing the rendering workload to each player's individual client while ensuring that data accuracy is maintained centrally.

 - Customization through JSON Configuration: PapyrusMap offers extensive customization options through JSON configuration files.
-Players can tailor the minimap to their specific preferences by adjusting the map's scale, display options, marker settings, and more.
+Players can tailor the minimap to their specific preferences by adjusting the map's scale, display options, marker settings, change water biomes, and more